Skip to content

 Review the phenotype counts shown in the table.
 Based on the traits expressed in the offspring, identify the possible parental genotype combinations.
 These are the allele combinations that the parent fruit flies originally carried.
 More than one combination will be correct.
 Select all that apply.

-Click to show Two-Point Test Cross: Identifying Recombinant Genotypes example problem
+Click to show Recombinant Genotypes from Two-Point Test Crosses example problem

 Two-Point Test Cross Problem